JonasDe/flight/README.md

 ## Navigation
 There are 3 in-air states.
 Flying, Gliding and Falling.
 More on these below.

 **Important:** The trigger must be pressed at all times (either left or right hand trigger) to enable flight.
+You must keep the controller with the touch-pad menu in the right hand (otherwise the vector calculations will be inverted).

 **Increasing Altitude:**
 Flap your arms like a bird.
 Larger flaps will increase altitude more than smaller will.